 Not to toot my own horn, but I can confidently say that I know St. Barths better than I know any other destination in the world.
-Over the course of my 10 or so trips to the island, I’ve stayed at virtually every hotel, eaten at almost every restaurant, and drank rosé at every single place that serves it (which, as you might imagine, is a lot of places.)
+Over the course of my 10 or so trips to the island, I’ve stayed at all of the best hotels in St Barts (or Barths, depending on who you ask), eaten at almost every restaurant, and drank rosé at every single place that serves it (which, as you might imagine, is a lot of places.)
 I’ve also written about the island for big outlets like Vogue, Town & Country, and Departures…so if you’re reading this post because you’re considering a trip to St. Barths, well, you’ve come to the right place.

 My guide is an adaptation of an email I’ve been sending around to friends (and friends of friends) for years.
 It’s fairly informal, which I think you’ll like, and also includes tidbits that I would have never gotten away with including in a story for magazines like those listed above.
-MY WEBSITE = MY FUCKING RULES!
-MUAHAHAHA wow that feels good.
+MY WEBSITE = MY RULES!
+Wow that feels good.

 Anyway, I’m SO excited to share my “special place” with you.
 Safe travels!

 HOW TO GET TO ST. BARTHS.

 Figuring out how to get to St. Barths can seem overwhelming, since there are no direct flights from the States.
 (Unless of course you’re flying private—in which case, I’M COMING.)
 I have a separate post dedicated to explaining your options, so if you haven’t sorted out your flights yet, I’d recommend starting here.

 People often ask me what I think is the “best” hotel in St. Barths.
 It’s almost an impossible question—they’re all incredible (seriously) but it really just depends on the kind of vibe you’re going for.
 Here’s my take on the places I’ve stayed.

 Hotel Le Toiny